-The video below shows Clemons in a computer controlled gimbal (and apparently enjoying herself judging by the giggles), before being swept up by Ezra Miller’s hero.
+The video above shows Clemons in a computer controlled gimbal (and apparently enjoying herself judging by the giggles), before being swept up by Ezra Miller’s hero.
 The finished scene plays in an inset video, showing you how it was all put together.
 Pretty neat, eh?

 Honestly, this looks like a really cool moment (and the special effects don’t seem that unfinished), especially when Barry takes a moment to let his jaw drop at how pretty she is.
 Sadly, though, this is probably all we’ll ever see of Kiersey Clemons as Iris West, as word is the character’s going to be recast for the upcoming Flash solo movie.

 Chalk that up as a rumor for now, though, as there’s been little to no movement on the Scarlet Speedster’s standalone film.
 But as soon as we hear something concrete on either that or Snyder’s cut of Justice League, we’ll be sure to let you know.